Designing spin and orbital sources of Berry curvature at oxide interfaces: Methods

 \subsection{\textbf{Devices fabrication.}}

-The (111)$-$LaAlO$_{3}$/SrTiO$_{3}$ blanket films were lithographically patterned into two Hall bars (with dimensions: $W=40\mu$m, $L=180\mu$m), oriented along the two orthogonal crystal axis directions $[\bar{1}10]$ and $[\bar{1}\bar{1}2]$.
-The Hall bars are defined by electron beam lithography into a PMMA resist, which is used as a hard mask for Argon ion milling.
+The (111)$-$LaAlO$_{3}$/SrTiO$_{3}$ blanket films were lithographically patterned into two Hall bars (with dimensions: $W=40$~$\mu$m, $L=180$~$\mu$m), oriented along the two orthogonal crystal axis directions $[\bar{1}10]$ and $[\bar{1}\bar{1}2]$.
+The Hall bars are defined by electron beam lithography into a PMMA resist, which is used as a hard mask for Argon ion milling (see see Extended Data Fig.\,\hyperref[extfig7]{7c}).
 The dry etching duration is calibrated and timed to be stopped precisely when the LaAlO$_{3}$ layer is fully removed, in order to avoid the creation of an oxygen-deficient conducting SrTiO$_{3-\delta}$ surface.
-This leaves an insulating SrTiO$_3$ surface surrounding the protected LaAlO$_{3}$/SrTiO$_{3}$ areas, which host a geometrically confined 2DES.
+This leaves an insulating SrTiO$_3$ matrix surrounding the protected LaAlO$_{3}$/SrTiO$_{3}$ areas, which host a geometrically confined 2DES.